monteiro/PR-41553-symfony/README.md

 ```
 docker-compose up
 composer install
-bin/console
 ```

-bin/console will trigger the error, that is fixed by the PR: https://github.com/symfony/symfony/pull/41553 The PR fixes this behavior and makes Symfony Messenger 5.3 BC with FrameworkBundle 4.4.
+composer install will trigger the error when clearing the cache, that is fixed by the PR: https://github.com/symfony/symfony/pull/41553
+The PR fixes this behavior and makes Symfony Messenger 5.3 BC with FrameworkBundle 4.4.

 ## Generate a message to be consumed